-We offer a broad range of services in 23 counties across Ohio and 4 counties in Michigan.
+We offer a broad range of services in 28 counties across Ohio, Pennsylvania, and Michigan.
 Please use the filters below to see which services are available in your county, and find support for yourself or someone you know.

 The PATH program continues to provide transitional housing in Portage County and works with Portage Metropolitan Housing Authority (PMHA) and private landlords to house families in need.
 The PATH program supports participants in finding secure, permanent housing and increasing economic well-being through comprehensive, supportive services.